mokuda2/senioryearreflection/_posts/2023-05-01-Introduction.md

 My reflection's audience is primarily my family, so I've kept them in mind as I've written this.

 _Passages in italics are flashbacks of the past._  They typically are copy-and-paste passages from previous reflections, but I've also written some flashbacks to parts of my mission.
 The first chapter has a lot of flashback reading to help build context for the rest of my reflection.
-The first two chapters may seem a bit slow, as they set the foundation of my reflection, but I promise that I've made sure that everything I write about is relevant by the end of the reflection.
+The first two chapters may seem a bit slow, as they set the foundation of my reflection, but I promise that I've made sure that everything I wrote is relevant by the end of the reflection.

 <u>I underline passages of my reflection that I feel are extremely important and relevant for understanding later parts of my reflection.</u>  Hopefully those passages will help guide you in understanding what I feel is the purpose of this reflection.